KittyGiraudel/SassyStrings/README.md

 * Compass ~> 1.0

 Some functions depend on other functions.
 If you include functions individually, make sure to check for these dependencies in their respective docs.

+## Advanced usage
+If you experience naming conflicts or want to add your own error handling and dependency checker feel free to use the functions in `stylesheets/private`.
+These functions do not add any kind of error handling so use them at your own risk!